Step by step Analytic models creation and usage

 Date

-Date column could be used as a filter in the analysis.
-Because analyzing business data mostly include filtering based on certain period, this is an extremely useful element for analysis.
-The date cannot be used on analysis categories and series.
+The date column could be used as a filter in the analysis.
+Because analyzing business data mostly includes filtering based on certain time periods, this is an extremely useful element for analysis.
+The 'date' structure cannot be used on analysis categories and series.

 Details

-Some information from the dataset are not good analytic material to be used on analysis categories and series, but should only be available when asked for details of aggregated data.
+Some data from the dataset are not good analytic material to be used on analysis categories and series, but should only be available when asked for details of aggregated data.
 For example, information such are 'address' and 'phone number', we are hardly going to use as aggregating data, but still we like to use as 'Details' on aggregated results.
-Setting such columns as 'Details' ensures a more compact analytic model, faster processing and smaller size on the disk.
+Setting such columns as 'Details' ensures a more compact analytic model, faster processing, and smaller size on the hard disk.

 Column Caption and Description